 At USAA, DUIs are the worst offense you can commit.
-If you had a clean record before, a DUI will cost you approximately $1,573.
+If you had a clean record before, a DUI would cost you approximately $1,573.

 This is similar to other companies' rate increases, as DUIs are a serious driving offense.

-A speeding ticket, on the other hand, will only cost you about $360 (although you also have to pay off that speeding ticket), while an accident increases costs by about $583.
+On the other hand, a speeding ticket will only cost you about $360 (although you also have to pay off that speeding ticket), while an accident increases costs by about $583.

 Remember that our data only shows the average price increase for first offenses.
-Second and third offenses will cost you significantly more.
+The second and third offenses will cost you significantly more.

-Since USAA has some of the cheapest rates in the U.S., we want to take an in-depth look at USAA’s coverages to make sure USAA’s low prices aren’t because it skimps on coverages.
+Since USAA has some of the cheapest rates in the U.S., we want to take an in-depth look at USAA's auto insurance coverages to make sure USAA's low rates aren't because it skimps on coverages.

-In order to properly gauge what USAA offers, we are going to take a look at everything from available coverages to discounts.
+To properly gauge what USAA offers, we will take a look at everything from available coverages to discounts.

 So keep reading to see if USAA's coverages will adequately meet your needs.

-Before we get into the types of car insurance that USAA offers, we want to note that USAA offers more than just car insurance.
+Before we get into the types of automobile insurance that USAA offers, we want to note that USAA offers more than just auto insurance.

-This means that you can bundle options like USAA home and auto insurance, which can save you money.
+This means that you can bundle options like USAA home and auto insurance, saving you money.